ykc454/AI-Carrer-Pilot/README.md

 The app helps users analyze their resumes against a Job Description (JD) using Google's Gemini AI.
 Users can upload or paste resume and job description content, receive detailed ATS-style analysis, identify skill gaps, improve resume quality, and track previous analyses.

-In addition to resume analysis, the application provides insights into current software industry trends by integrating with the Stack Overflow API and News APIs.
+In addition to resume analysis, the application provides insights into current software industry trends by integrating with the Stack Overflow API.
 This enables users to stay updated with in-demand technologies, programming languages, frameworks, and industry developments.

 The application follows a scalable Clean Architecture approach, ensuring maintainability, testability, and separation of concerns.